lisatitshall/sales-dashboard/README.md

   - State is a text column.
 There are 49 distinct states and 1 value only appears once.
 This is almost all the US states.
   - Postal Code is a 5-letter text column with 631 distinct values
   - Region is a category column with 4 options: "West", "East", "Central" and "South"
-  - Product ID is a key column with 1862 distinct values
+  - Product ID is a key column with 1862 distinct values and 1830 unique values  (1850, 1834)
   - Category has 3 options: "Office Supplies", "Furniture" and "Technology"
   - Subcategory has 17 distinct values
   - Product Name is similar to Product ID but records the name instead.
-It doesn't have the same distribution suggesting a few data errors
+It doesn't have the same distribution suggesting data errors
   - Sales is a decimal column with min 0.44, average 229.85 and max 22638
   - Quantity is an integer column with min 1 and max 14
   - Discount is a decimal column recording the percentage discount applied on the sale.
 Most sales have 0 discount.
 The max is 0.8.